msmadeira/bulma-utilities/README.md

 ## Documentation

-Bulma Utilities website and full documentation is currently a work in progress (just like the extension itself), but, a preview will be displayed here.
+Bulma Utilities website and full documentation is currently a work in progress (just like the extension itself), however a preview will be displayed here.

 ### Utility Classes